-I am approaching my fourth season as radio voice of the Nashville Sounds, the Triple-A affiliate of the Oakland A’s.
-Game broadcasts can be heard on 102.5 “The Game” in the Nashville area as well as via mobile device (TuneIn Radio app) and webcast (NashvilleSounds.com).
+The 2016 season will be my fifth season as radio voice of the Nashville Sounds, the Triple-A affiliate of the Oakland A’s.
+Game broadcasts can be heard on 102.5 “The Game” in the Nashville area as well as via mobile device (TuneIn Radio app) and Internet (NashvilleSounds.com & TheGameNashville.com).

-Before joining the Sounds, I spent seven seasons as the play-by-play announcer for the Kane County Cougars, the Single-A affiliate of the Kansas City Royals.
+Before joining the Sounds, I spent seven seasons as the play-by-play announcer for the Kane County Cougars, then the Single-A affiliate of the A’s (6 of my 7 seasons) and later Royals (1 of my seasons).
 During baseball off-seasons I also called high school basketball games and for several years hosted a sports-talk radio show on the Cougars’ flagship station.

-Career highlights to this point include joining the Sounds (obviously) and, while with the Cougars, calling three games from a major league stadium (Wrigley Field in ’08, ’10; Busch Stadium in ’11) as well as four no-hitters (thrown by “my” team, at least), one Midwest League All-Star Game and one League Championship Series.
+Career highlights to this point include joining the Sounds (obviously) and calling the game on Opening Night 2015, the inaugural game at new First Tennessee Park.
+While with the Cougars, I was fortunate to call three games from a major league stadium (Wrigley Field in ’08, ’10; Busch Stadium in ’11) as well as four no-hitters (thrown by “my” team, at least), one Midwest League All-Star Game and one League Championship Series.

 I’m a graduate of the University of Iowa and began my professional broadcasting career three days after graduation thanks to an opportunity with the Battle Creek Yankees.
 I’m originally from Aurora, Ill.